eclipse-sumo/sumo/docs/web/docs/Tutorials/TaxiService.md

 ### sumocfg
 Additional lines are added to the config files:
-To be able to use traci.taxis, one has to add a algorithm to the config files.
+To be able to use traci.taxis, one has to add an algorithm to the config files.
 Furthermore, to prevent the taxis simply vanishing after dropping of their person(s), the line declaring randomCircling has been added.
 After delivering the person to the right position the taxi starts driving around in the network after a short break.